bwsw/t-streams/docs/source/Ts-Architecture.rst

      - fault-tolerant processing by backing up servers,
      - scalability implemented with sharded servers.

+Any configuration requires infrastructure.
+In the next section you will find more information on infrastructure components in T-streams.

 Infrastructure Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following infrastructure components are required in T-streams: